intel-analytics/ipex-llm/docs/docs/APIGuide/Layers/Convolution-Layers.md

  * `sH` The step of the convolution in the height dimension.
  * `pW` The additional zeros added per width to the input planes.
 Default is 0.
  * `pH` The additional zeros added per height to the input planes.
 Default is 0.
- * `hasBias` do we use a bias on the output
+ * `hasBias` do we use a bias on the output, default is true
- * `dataFormat` image data format, which can be NHWC or NCHW
+ * `dataFormat` image data format, which can be NHWC or NCHW, default value is NCHW
  * `wRegularizer` kernel parameter regularizer
  * `bRegularizer` bias regularizer
  * `pRegularizer` point wise kernel parameter regularizer